Li-Tianming/lv_port_esp32-epaper/README.md

 # LVGL project for ESP32 parallel epapers

 This is an ESP32 fork project showcasing LVGL v7 with support for several display controllers and touch controllers.
-The intention is to use the set_px_cb callback to make LVGL work with different epapers that we already support in [CalEPD component](https://github.com/martinberlin/CalEPD) or EPDiy (parallel)
+The intention is to use the **set_px_cb** callback to make LVGL work with different epapers that we already support in [CalEPD component](https://github.com/martinberlin/CalEPD) or [EPDiy (for parallel epapers)](https://github.com/martinberlin/epdiy-rotation).

 CalEPD is an ESP-IDF component that supports many different SPI epapers and Paralell using [EPDiy](https://github.com/vroland/epdiy) as a bridge component.
+So you will find in the linked repository (lvgl_epaper_drivers)[https://github.com/martinberlin/lvgl_epaper_drivers/tree/master/lvgl_tft] two drivers in the **lvgl_tft** directory:

+- epdiy_epaper.cpp
+- calepd_epaper.cpp  (Display controller module: EPDIY_GENERIC)

 The demo application is the `lv_demo_widgets` project from the [lv_examples](https://github.com/lvgl/lv_examples) repository.